microsoft/WhatTheHack/CONTRIBUTING-NEW.md

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repositories using our CLA.

+### Use of Third-party code

+- Third-party code must include licenses.

 ## Code of Conduct